mohitjain/mohitjain/_posts/2012-12-23-9-collection-views-in-backbone-js-learning-backbone-js.md

 ## Agenda

-In the previous lesson we learned how to use collection in backbone js.
-Now in this topic we will learn how to generate collection views in backbone js.
-Lets start coding..
+In the previous lesson, we learned how to use the collection in Backbone js.
+Now in this topic, we will learn how to generate collection views in Backbone js.
+Let's start coding.

 ## What we have till now

-So from previous lesson we have:
+So from the previous lesson we have:
 {% highlight javascript %}

 // Person Model
 var Person = Backbone.Model.extend({
     defaults: {
         name: 'Guest User',
         age: 30,
         occupation: 'worker'
     }
 });

 // A List of People
 var PeopleCollection = Backbone.Collection.extend({
     model: Person
 });

 // The View for a Person
 var PersonView = Backbone.View.extend({
     tagName: 'li',

     template: _.template( $('#personTemplate').html()),

     initialize: function(){
         this.render();
     },

     render: function(){
         this.$el.html( this.template(this.model.toJSON()));
     }
 });

 var peopleCollection = new PeopleCollection([
     {
         name: 'Mohit Jain',
         age: 26
     },
     {
         name: 'Taroon Tyagi',
         age: 25,
         occupation: 'web designer'
     },
     {
         name: 'Rahul Narang',
         age: 26,
         occupation: 'Java Developer'
     }
 ]);

 {% endhighlight %}